TileDB-Inc/TileDB-CF-Py/documentation/xarray-engine.md

     * Functions used: `from_xarray`
     * Useful when copying an entire xarray dataset to a TileDB group in a single function call.
-    * Creates the group and copies all data and metadata to the new group.
+    * Creates the group and copies all data and metadata to the new group in a single function call.

 2. Multi-dataset ingestion.